3inch Mandrell bend exhaust

 I hope so mate would like to do same to my 98 4.2 patrol. they say you get better fuel economy and power.
 My brother had similar fitted to his 75 series troopy he could not believe the extra power it gave his truck.

-From a engineer's view the better the air flow the better your truck will run
+From a engineer's view the better the air flow the better your truck will run, a snorkel

 with a ram intake will help also.

 Reply By: Member - Pezza (QLD) - Sunday, Jan 08, 2006 at 11:34